zivtech/Bodiless-JS/packages/bodiless-psh/README.md

   bitbucket before activating the environment, in order to allow the branch to sync to p.sh.
 If, when you try to activate, you are asked for an "Environment ID", wait a bit and try again.
-- The public url of the new environment will be printed to the console.
+- The public URL of the new environment will be printed to the console.
-- You can display (and open) the public urls for your site by checking out the corresponding branch and executing `platform url`.
+- You can display (and open) the public URLs for your site by checking out the corresponding branch and executing `platform url`.

 #### Basic Authentication